The right red-light therapy dosing – A Luminousred guide

 Power density is usually tested with a laser power meter.

 With the help of a ruler, you can measure the power density at different distances.
-The ruler plays a crucial role in your red-light regime, as you want to have the right primer (power density) at the right distance to get the effect you want.
+The ruler plays a crucial role in your red-light regime, as you want to have the right primer (power density) at the right distance to reach the effect you want.
 You also should differentiate between each wavelength.
 In our Luminousred devices, you have three measurement settings: 660nm of red light, 850nm of near-infrared light, and 660+850nm combined.

 With our devices, the measurements are as followed: